chenxingqiang/secret-learn/doc/modules/linear_model.rst

 The parameters :math:`w`, :math:`\alpha` and :math:`\lambda` are estimated
 jointly during the fit of the model, the regularization parameters :math:`\alpha` and :math:`\lambda` being estimated by maximizing the *log marginal likelihood*.
-The jax-sklearn implementation is based on the algorithm described in Appendix A of (Tipping, 2001) where the update of the parameters :math:`\alpha` and :math:`\lambda` is done as suggested in (MacKay, 1992).
+The secret-learn implementation is based on the algorithm described in Appendix A of (Tipping, 2001) where the update of the parameters :math:`\alpha` and :math:`\lambda` is done as suggested in (MacKay, 1992).
 The initial value of the maximization procedure